Royal Mint Court: Concerns about transparency and human rights

 In 2020, the plan was opposed by some local councillors and residents, due to the Chinese government's persecution of Uyghurs in China.

-In an article in The Times on 22 October 2022, Lord Alton of Liverpool questioned whether it was wise to let the PRC build an embassy at Royal Mint Court saying, "The idea that the Royal Mint should become a prime site for the promotion of the CCP is wrong.
+In an article in The Times on 22 October 2022, Lord Alton of Liverpool questioned whether it was wise to let China build an embassy at Royal Mint Court saying, "The idea that the Royal Mint should become a prime site for the promotion of the CCP is wrong.
 It will give them a great deal of prestige and I am sympathetic to the security issues and concerns from local residents.
 I think the secretary of state should call it in."
 The article followed news that during the 2022 clash at the Chinese Consulate in Manchester, Chinese diplomats had allegedly dragged a protester called Bob Chan by his hair into the consulate's grounds and assaulted him.
 In the same article, Dave Lake, chairman of the Royal Mint Court Residents Association (RMCRA) who has lived on the site since 1990 said, "all of a sudden, the estate has been bought by the Chinese and the CCP are our freeholders".
 He expressed concern adding, "It raises all sorts of questions.
 For example, if someone put up a poster supporting the local mayor, a Muslim, would they get a knock on the door from someone from the embassy?".
 Lake questioned whether diplomatic immunity would be extended to cover the 100 homes and commercial units on the land and was concerned that neither the leaseholders nor their housing association, Metropolitan Thames Valley Housing, had any influence over the new freeholder.